Abandoned & Little-Known Airfields:

 El Mirage was still listed (as of 2002) as an active private airfield.

-However, it appears as if El Mirage is indeed still used by General Atomics (as of 2003),
+It appears as if El Mirage was still being used by General Atomics as of 2003,

-as the above NASA photo depicted a General Atomics Altair unmanned aerial vehicle at El Mirage in 2003.
+as a 2003 NASA photo showed a General Atomics Altair unmanned aerial vehicle on an El Mirage runway.

 A 2003 photo by Tim Tyler of the hangars & buildings at the El Mirage airfield.